The Stages of Breastfeeding

-- Mothers are learning how to position baby at the breast and get a deep latch.
+- Mothers are learning to watch for their baby’s feeding cues and how to position baby at the breast and get a deep latch.

 - Babies are figuring out how to latch and maintain a suckle that removes colostrum; they may be fussy or sleepy; they may nurse frequently or very irregularly.

 - Pain medication in labor, an epidural, a difficult delivery or a Cesarean may delay an effective latch.